|

 (CPT 99401-99404 are considered components of 99381-99397 if billed on the same date-of-service [CPT-4 coding instructions])

-LEAD SCREENING IN INFANTS CHILDREN AND THROUGH AGE 6 (Coverage Policy 2012038)
+LEAD SCREENING IN INFANTS AND CHILDREN THROUGH AGE 6 (Coverage Policy 2012038)

 HRSA (Bright Futures) Recommendation